ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 To detect a collision, we first create a bounding box for the player box by creating a `Box3` object.
-We then loop through the `obstaclesBoundingBoxes` array and use the `intersectsBox` method to check for an intersection, a collision, between the `playerBox` and each obstacle.
-We currently don't have any obstacles. we are only checking for a collision with the finish line box.
-Given that we will always hit the finish line box, we set `gameOver` to true once it is hit.
-We will use an alert to let the player know that they have won, they reached the end of the course.
+We then loop through the `obstaclesBoundingBoxes` array and use the `intersectsBox` method to check for an intersection – a collision – between the `playerBox` and each obstacle.
+We currently don't have any obstacles, so we can only check for a collision with the finish line box.
+Given that we will always hit the finish line box, we set `gameOver` to `true` once it is hit.
+We will use an alert to let the player know that they have won when they reach the end of the course.

 We need to call the `detectCollisions` function in the game loop `animate` function so that we constantly check for a collision.
 Change your `animate` function so that it is the same as the `animate` function below:

 ```javascript
 function animate() {